By Paul Taylor

-You start this two-pronged approach to hair loss by first massaging five or six drops of certain essential oils into the affected region.
-You then wear the hair loss helmet for 30 minutes as it sends electromagnetic pulses into your scalp.
-Repeat this procedure three times a week for eight months.
-If it works, you can then reduce down to one or two times a week.
+The hair loss helmet was then worn for 30 minutes whilst sending electromagnetic pulses into the scalp.
+This procedure was repeated three times a week for eight months.
+If it worked, this could then be reduced down to one or two times a week.

-runs on rechargeable batteries, has an inbuilt timer to let you know
+ran on rechargeable batteries, had an inbuilt timer to let you know

-when 30 minutes has elapsed, and also counts the number of sessions
+when 30 minutes had elapsed, and also counted the total number of sessions completed.

-The essential oils it uses have been developed specifically for hair loss caused by androgenetic alopecia.
+The essential oils it used were developed specifically for hair loss caused by androgenetic alopecia.
 These include:

 Here's the science behind using electromagnetic therapy and aromatherapy for hair loss:

-According to the official (UK) website, the essential oils for hair loss that were chosen can:
+According to the official (UK) website for the BX3.4 helmet, the essential oils they chose can: